Persevering-Traveller/Bop-the-Block-SDL/README.md

 * Read and write to a file that keeps a high score
 * Reads from a file that keeps level details
 * Blocks give points and disappear on collision

-## TODO
-* Display COMPLETE when a level is complete
+* Display CLEAR when a level is complete